MicrosoftDocs/PlayReady/Docs/Overview/developing-applications.md

 On these devices, application developers can still run PlayReady operations from within their app, but they need to integrate the PlayReady Client in their application, including PlayReady code and certificates.

-The integration of a PlayReady Client in the application requires the application developer to license PlayReady and use an implementation based on the PlayReady Porting Kit in the application.
+The integration of a PlayReady Client in the application requires the application developer to license PlayReady and use an implementation based on the PlayReady Device Porting Kit in the application.
 A company that develops using PlayReady source code must hold a PlayReady Device Development and Intermediate Product Distribution License.

-This development requires expertise to harden the application including the PlayReady code and the PlayReady secrets (keys, certificates).
+This development requires expertise to harden the application, including the PlayReady code and the PlayReady secrets (keys, certificates).
 Most application developers decide to use a PlayReady SDK developed and maintained by a [Microsoft Partner](https://www.microsoft.com/playready/partners/)).

 <a id="developing_applications_windows_xbox"></a>